-ovr_mst_idx A list to retrieve the value of each overlap element from the respective master process.

-Specified as: an allocatable integer array of rank one.

-- ovrlap_elem For all overlap points belonging to the current process: - 1.
+- ovr_mst_idx A list to retrieve the value of each overlap element from the respective master process.
+Specified as: a vector of integer type, see 3.3. - ovrlap_elem For all overlap points belonging to the current process: - 1.
 Overlap point index; - 2.
 Number of processes sharing that overlap points; - 3.
 Index of a "master" process: